haefnerlab/haefnerlab.github.io/README.md

 # Haefner lab page

-## Run the page locally using Jekyll
+## Run the page locally using Jekyll (If you need to make changes on the structure/ style of the website, if not, keep reading)

 To run locally, follow instruction [here](https://jekyllrb.com/) to install Jekyll then run `jekyll serve` to see in `localhost:4000`.
 Here is a brief install guidelines.